 To download source code, go to the GitHub repository and select "Download ZIP".
 Basic instructions are in the README file, while more detailed instructions are found in the invasion.pdf documentation file.

 This software simulates 1Mb chromosomal segments with a selected SNP or microsatellite at it center (500kb).
 New mutation, recombination, and reproduction are all accounted for.
 We wrote this software to produce the simulated datasets detailed in Haasl, Johnson, and Payseur (2014).
 It requires the use of Hudson's ms program, which is bundled with our source code.
-Final source code available by 9/01/14
+Please e-mail for source code.

 Datasets for Haasl, Johnson, and Payseur (2014)